Manikel/RRS/README.md

 ## 🔒 Privacy
 Roblox Region Selector does **not** collect or store personal information.
-It only fetches Roblox public server data and performs latency checks to Cloudflare speed test endpoints.
+It only fetches Roblox public server data and performs latency checks to custom Amazon Web Services(AWS) endpoints.

 See the full [Privacy Policy](./PRIVACY.md).